-- 19.4.87 The use and consumption of material resources and the production and management of waste are subject to a complex framework of legislative and policy instruments at the European, National and Local level. - 19.4.88 The key national and local planning policy themes of relevance to this topic include new developments being designed and constructed to: - facilitate reduced resource consumption and lowering of greenhouse gas emissions (NPF3 Paragraph 2.7) - minimise the unnecessary use of primary materials and promote efficient use of secondary materials (Paragraph 176 of the SPP) through the minimisation and positive re-use/recycling of mineral, construction and demolition wastes - reduce waste, facilitate its management and promote resource recovery (SPP Paragraph 29) through applying the waste hierarchy of prevention, reuse, recycling, recovery and disposal (SPP Paragraph 176) - ensuring the minimisation of waste from the construction of the development as defined in a site waste management plan or statement (CNPLDP Policy 10) - support achievement of Scotland's zero waste targets: recycling 70% of all waste and sending no more than 5% of Scotland's annual waste arisings to landfill by 2025 (SPP Paragraph 176) - 19.4.89 Chapter 18 sets out the embedded mitigation measures, that have been adopted as part of the evolution of the design, and the essential or desirable mitigation and enhancement measures envisaged to prevent, reduce and offset any significant adverse effects from the consumption of materials and the generation and management of waste associated with the construction of the Proposed Scheme. - 19.4.90 Additional required mitigation measures have also been identified through a review of current legislation, policy and best practice guidance.
-Such measures will support the delivery of the A9 Sustainability Strategy objective of "optimising resource efficiency across the life of the A9 Dualling Programme, with particular regard to geographical scale and project alignment" through: - Complying with all relevant legislation, policy and plans pertaining to the use of material resources and the management of waste
+- 19.4.87 The use and consumption of material resources and the production and management of waste are subject to a complex framework of legislative and policy instruments at the European, National and Local level. - 19.4.88 The key national and local planning policy themes of relevance to this topic include new developments being designed and constructed to: - facilitate reduced resource consumption and lowering of GHG emissions (NPF3 Paragraph 2.7) - minimise the unnecessary use of primary materials and promote efficient use of secondary materials (Paragraph 176 of the SPP) - reduce waste, facilitate its management and promote resource recovery (SPP Paragraph 29) through applying the waste hierarchy of prevention, reuse, recycling, recovery and disposal (SPP Paragraph 176) - making sustainable use of resources, including the minimisation of waste (CNPLDP Policy 3) - ensuring the minimisation of waste from the construction of the development as defined in a site waste management plan or statement (CNPLDP Policy 10) - support achievement of Scotland's zero waste targets: recycling 70% of all waste and sending no more than 5% of Scotland's annual waste arisings to landfill by 2025 (SPP Paragraph 176) - 19.4.89 Chapter 18 sets out the embedded mitigation measures, that have been adopted as part of the evolution of the design, and the essential or desirable mitigation and enhancement measures envisaged to prevent, reduce and offset any significant adverse effects from the consumption of materials and the generation and management of waste associated with the construction of the Proposed Scheme. - 19.4.90 Additional required mitigation measures have also been identified through a review of current legislation, policy and best practice guidance.
+Such measures will support the delivery of the A9 Sustainability Strategy objective of "optimising resource efficiency across the life of the A9 Dualling Programme, with particular regard to geographical scale and project alignment" through:

-- Designing for resource efficient construction in order to make the best use of materials and minimise embodied carbon emissions - Responsibly sourcing construction materials and products where possible; and investigating alternatives to the use of primary aggregates - Designing out Waste and facilitating the prevention, reuse, recycling and recovery of construction, demolition and excavation waste through the implementation of a SWMP; including setting resource efficiency requirements into the procurement process for the principal contractor that support the delivery of the Scottish Government's ZWP targets - 19.4.91 The Proposed Scheme is therefore considered compliant, with both national and local planning policy, on account of the robust project environmental management process that has been followed and the adoption of the committed design and construction mitigation measures described above.
-There are a range of additional legislation, policy, plans and guidance which relate to the Materials Chapter within this assessment.
-Appendix 19.1 provides a summary of the key points of these other legislation, policies, plans and guidance of direct relevant to the use and consumption of material resources and the production and management of waste, and details how they have been addressed in the Materials assessment for the Proposed Scheme.
+- Complying with all relevant legislation, policy and plans pertaining to the use of material resources and the management of waste - Designing for resource efficient construction in order to make the best use of materials and minimise embodied carbon emissions - Responsibly sourcing construction materials and products; and investigating alternatives to the use of primary aggregates - Designing out Waste and facilitating the prevention, reuse, recycling and recovery of construction, demolition and excavation waste through the implementation of a site waste management plan; including setting resource efficiency requirements into the procurement process for the principal contractor that support the delivery of the Scottish Government's ZWP Plan Targets - 19.4.91 The Proposed Scheme is therefore considered compliant, with both national and local planning policy, on account of the robust project environmental management process that has been followed and the adoption of the committed design and construction mitigation measures described above.
+There are a range of additional legislation, policy, plans and guidance which relate to Chapter 18 within this assessment.

-19.5 Summary of Compliance
+19.5 Summary of Potential Effects and Proposed Scheme Compliance